michaelsauter/go-oas-server/README.md

 # go-oas-server

-go-oas-server generates Go code from an [OpenAPI 3 specification](https://swagger.io/specification/).
+Generate Go server code from an [OpenAPI 3 specification](https://swagger.io/specification/).

 This project is for you, if you want to write a REST API in Go, and you value the following: